davidsrot/VITAL_1/readme.md

 - [Bibliography and References](#bibliography-and-references)
 - [Questions and problems](#questions-and-problems)

-# Artefact What is VITAL
+# Artefact: what is VITAL

 Vital is a magazine focused on experimental electronic music.
 It started in 1987 as magazine on paper.
 It's simple xeroxed form ensured a free copyright and everybody was encouraged to make copies and distribute them freely.
 Up until 1995 44 issues were made and with the arrival of the Internet, Vital changed into a pure e-mail review newsletter and since then it appears weekly.
 Still as a free service and still without copyright.
 [Here](http://vitalweekly.net/) is the current vital website.
 Some of the issues are also archived in [IISG Amsterdam](https://hdl.handle.net/10622/B243EE91-F43C-4C88-9B1D-9E346CA715BA).